- Sections & Programs

 Minor in Japanese

-The minor in Japanese requires a more directed body of coursework in Japanese language and literature.
+The minor in Japanese is designed for students who wish to further their background knowledge in Japanese.
+The requirements include both language skills courses and content courses to be chosen from offerings in Japanese linguistics and/or literature, as well as related fields such as Japanese film and Okinawan language and culture.
 Students must take five courses for a total of fifteen credit hours from the approved course list.
-In the case of native speakers, they will be required to take five non-language skill courses.
+Native speakers will be required to take five content courses.
 See the minor requirements for more information.

 Certificate in Japanese

-The certificate in Japanese is for those students who wish to supplement other fields of study with some basic Japanese language and culture.
+The certificate in Japanese is for those students who wish to have credentials in Japanese language skills (speaking, listening, reading and writing) to supplement other fields of study.
 Students must take five courses for a total of fifteen credit hours from the approved course list.
 See the certificate requirements for more information.